 Be nice.
 Or else.

-San Francisco Digital Designer & Analog Screenprinter Joined about 3 years ago
+San Francisco Digital Designer & Analog Screenprinter Joined over 3 years ago

 I agree, I haven't used Framer since its first iteration but it resembles Flash a lot.